rolandeni/AWS-challenge-with-VPC/README.md

-# holiday-project
+###Holiday-project
-using ansible to instll and configure Nginx
+#using ansible to install and configure Nginx
+#To create 3 servers on aws, then place them behind a Load Balancer
+#Create a private VPC and keep the instance private without having a public IP.